tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. Go back and select the subtask ID above the horizontal line.
 1. Change its size to 24 pt.

-Start working on a task
+Start working on a project
-     When you have reached the point that you are going to start a task (whether it isn’t started yet, or it is in the hold or obsoleted phase), you do the followings:
+     When you have reached the point that you are going to start a project (whether it isn’t started yet, or it is in the hold or obsoleted phase), you do the followings:

-1. Move the task note wherever it was to the 1_ongoing notebook.
+1. Move the project note wherever it was to the 1_ongoing notebook.
-2. If you are using the admin note, change the task status to ONGOING.
+2. If you are using the admin note, change the project status to ONGOING.
 3. If you are using log notes, log that you have started a new subtask.

 ## Finish working on a subtask

 When you finish your work on a subtask (it doesn’t matter if you have finished it completely or just start something else) you can do the followings:

-1. Update the Last modified field in the task note’s header section for the current subtask with the current timestamp.
+1. Update the Last modified field in the project note’s header section for the current subtask with the current timestamp.
 1. If you are using log notes, log that you have finished work on a subtask.

-## Putting a task to hold
+## Putting a project to hold

-If you stuck with the current task you working in, you can put in hold, while you waiting to be able to continue the work.
+If you stuck with the current project you working in, you can put in hold, while you waiting to be able to continue the work.

-1. Update the Last modified field in the task note’s header section for the last subtask you have worked on with the current timestamp.
+1. Update the Last modified field in the project note’s header section for the last subtask you have worked on with the current timestamp.
-1. Move the task note to the 2_on_hold notebook by drag and drop.
+1. Move the project note to the 2_on_hold notebook by drag and drop.
-1. If you are using the admin note, change the task status to ON_HOLD.
+1. If you are using the admin note, change the project status to ON_HOLD.
-1. If you are using log notes, log that you have put a task on hold.
+1. If you are using log notes, log that you have put a project on hold.

-## Finish a task
+## Finish a project

-At the point when you have finished your task, you have to do the followings:
+At the point when you have finished your project, you have to do the followings:

-1. Update the Last modified field in the task note’s header section for the last subtask you have worked on with the current timestamp.
+1. Update the Last modified field in the project note’s header section for the last subtask you have worked on with the current timestamp.
-1. Move the task note to the 3_completed notebook by drag and drop.
+1. Move the project note to the 3_completed notebook by drag and drop.
-1. If you are using the admin note, change the task status to DONE.
+1. If you are using the admin note, change the project status to DONE.
-1. If you are using log notes, log that you have finished a task.
+1. If you are using log notes, log that you have finished a project.

 ## Finding the next subtask to work on